Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Your Mac ID is essentially your username for accessing services and systems at McMaster.

 Once you have your MAC ID set up and have enrolled in your courses, your McMaster email will become active.
 A link to your McMaster email will be sent to your applicant email address.
-Please continue to monitor your applicant email address in the meantime.
+Please continue to monitor your applicant email address.

 Step 5: Update your personal information Go to Mosaic now